urbit/docs/tutorials/arvo/gall.md

 [%give a-gift]
 ```

-When you give a gift, that's the end of the story, but when you pass a
+When you give a `gift`, that's the end of the story, but when you pass a
-note, you may get a response.
+`note`, you may get a response.
 If you do, then the response will come
-tagged with the wire that you used to pass the note.
+tagged with the `wire` that you used to pass the `note`.
 It's generally
-good practice to make your wires fairly unique within your agent, since
+good practice to make your `wire`s fairly unique within your agent, since
 otherwise you may not be able to distinguish the responses.

 #### Notes

-An agent may pass notes to either Arvo or another agent.
-If the note is
+An agent may pass `note`s to either Arvo or another agent.
+If the `note` is
 to another agent, then it should usually be one of these:

 ```hoon